JvH151291/test01/intro_tech_tools.md

 ## Git version control

 > Please read the first three chapters of the [git Book](https://git-scm.com/book/en/v2).
-It takes maybe 30-60 minutes and I promise you, knowing a little about git will serve you well not only in this course!
+It takes maybe 30-60 minutes, and I promise you, knowing a little about git will serve you well not only in this course!

 Git knows the state of each file in your git repository!
-But not only that, it also remembers all the previously commited stages.
-It knows the differences of all these stages and they are easily recoverable.
+But not only that, it also remembers all the previously committed stages.
+It knows the differences of all these stages, and they are easily recoverable.
 Let's explore and explain some of its core functionality:

 ```bash
 # Change directory (~ stands for your home directory)